saudiwin/ordbetareg/README.md

   - `ordered_beta_reg_sim.R` This R script will run a simulation comparing the ordered beta regression model to alternatives, including the zero-one-inflated Beta regression model (ZOIB).
-The output of a 10,000 run of this simulation is in `data/`.
+The output of a 10,000 run of this simulation is saved in `data/` as `sim_cont_X.RData`.
+  - `ordered_beta_reg_sim_fixed.R` This R script will run a simulation comparing the ordered beta regression model to alternatives, but with fixed rather than random draws of relevant parameters (results are in the SI, not main paper).
+The output of a 4,000 run of this simulation is saved in `data/` as `sim_cont_X_fixed.RData`.
   - `beta_logit.stan` This file contains the Stan code used to fit an ordered beta regression model in Stan.
-  - `zoib.stan` This file contains Stan code used to fit the zero-one-inflated beta regression model (ZOIB).
+  - `zoib_nophireg.stan` This file contains Stan code used to fit the zero-one-inflated beta regression model (ZOIB).
   - `beta_logit_phireg.stan` This file constains Stan code to fit an ordered beta regression model with additional predictors for phi, the scale parameter in the distribution.
 These additional parameters allow for understanding the effect of covariates on encouraging clustered or more dispersed (estreme) responses from respondents.
+  - `frac_logit.stan` This file contains a Stan parameterization of the fractional logit model.
   - `beta_logit_infl*.stan` These additional Stan files are various ways of parameterizing the midpoint of the scale when the midpoint is considered missing data.
 None of them appear to do a better job at predicting the outcome than versions that considered the midpoint to be observed data.
+  - `BibTexDatabase.bib` References necessary  to compile the paper.